nickinikbakht/Data_Mining/File 1/ReadMe.md

 Analyzed the results to understand the relationships between different variables.

 ### Correlation Analysis
-Examination:Examined the correlations between variables to identify significant relationships.
+Examination: Examined the correlations between variables to identify significant relationships.

 Heatmaps: Created correlation heatmaps to visualize the strength and direction of relationships.